siakhooi/docker-starter-web/README.md

 # Web Starter Kit
 * Starter Docker Containers for Web
 * To create simple Web containers:
     * ease of use
     * prove of concepts
-		* site place holder
+    * as placeholder for new site

 ## URL
 * [https://siakhooi.github.io/starter-web/](https://siakhooi.github.io/starter-web/)